WP5. Collecting and disseminating data, information and practices

 - Haakon KVIDAL, Norwegian Academy of Music, Oslo, Norway

 - Enric GUAUS, Escola Superior de Música de Catalunya (ESMUC), Barcelona, Spain

-- Thom GILBERT, Royal Academy of Music, London, United Kingdom
+- Thom GILBERT, Royal College of Music, London, United Kingdom

 - Mimi HARMER, Leeds Conservatoire, Leeds, United Kingdom – EPASA

 - Narong PRANGCHAROEN, College of Music, Mahidol University, Bangkok, Thailand

 - Chiara CONCIATORI, AEC Office Team (WG Coordinator).
 Contact here.